 What's the value of the St. Catherine University Master of Science in Nursing: Nurse Educator program?
-Our graduates tell us it's about new career options, opportunities to change lives through teaching and learning, leadership opportunities, a resume enhanced by St. Kate's reputation, and a powerful community learning experience.
+It's about new career options, opportunities to change lives through teaching and learning, leadership opportunities, a resume enhanced by St. Kate's reputation, and a powerful community learning experience.

-St. Kate's is committed to the future of nursing education.
-Our commitment is demonstrated by a total cost of attendance that is competitive — while any graduate program is a serious financial commitment, you may be surprised to learn how well St. Kate's MSN: Nurse Educator tuition rates compare to your other options.
-St. Kate's also helps students gain access to a quality Nurse Educator learning experience through supportive programs like a corporate partner scholarship, a Nursing Faculty Loan Program, and other loan options.
-And, access to financial aid counselors to help you sort it all out.
+St. Kate's commitment to Nurse Educators is demonstrated by a competitive cost of attendance — you may be surprised to learn how well St. Kate's MSN: Nurse Educator tuition rates compare to other options.
+St. Kate's also offers support through a corporate partner scholarship and a Nursing Faculty Loan Program.

 St. Kate's "Corporate Partner" scholarships

-If you become a St. Catherine University graduate student, you'll benefit in many ways from St. Kate's close relationships with regional healthcare systems.
 St. Kate's collaborates with several healthcare systems to meet the professional development needs of their employees.
 If you're a nurse currently working in one of these systems, you'll receive a corporate partner scholarship, reducing your tuition costs by 10%.
-Current corporate partners include Allina Health, Fairview Health Services, Gillette Children's Specialty Healthcare, North Memorial Hospital, Park Nicollet Health Services and Regions Hospital.
+Current corporate partners include:

 Nursing faculty loan program

 If becoming a college or university faculty member is in your future, a new federal loan program administered by St. Kate's — with the potential for loan forgiveness — is here to help.